webkom/lego/README.md

 ## Deployment

-Lego runs in Kubernetes and deploys are managed by Helm, Drone and Whale.
-The Helm Chart is located in the [charts repo](https://github.com/webkom/charts).
+Lego runs in Kubernetes and deploys are managed by Drone and Spinnaker.

 How to deploy:
 1. Make sure the changes is pushed to master and the test passes.
 2. Have you added some new settings in `settings/`?
-If so make sure the Helm chart reflects this and values in Whale are up to date.
+If so make sure the Spinnaker deployment reflects these changes.
 3. We run migrations automatically, make sure they work!
 4. Push to the `prod` branch.
 From master: `git push origin master:prod`